root00r/linux-0.11-lab/README.md

     $ cd cloud-lab/
     $ tools/docker/run linux-0.11-lab

+**Notes**: Some examples depends on minix fs kernel module, but the Linux kernel used by the docker of
+           windows, macosx and even some Linux distributions may not provide such kernel module, please compile one yourself.
+Ubuntu is recommended.

 ## Install docker

 Docker is required by Linux 0.11 Lab, please install it at first: